tactics74/grat/README.md

                     of the elements contents and the string given.

                 -Element.expand():
-                    Returns a string with all elements expanded to their string form.
+                    Returns a list with all elements expanded to their string form.
 Example: a <p element> might expand to
                     <p>Hello world!</p> (text inside tags will vary).

+                -Element.expand_with_style():
+                    Returns a list that contains a expanded, flattened, and styled version of self.content

+                -Element.print_styled():
+                    Returns stylized html element in string form.

                 -Element.get_children():
                     Returns all Element objects found in the contents of this